LadwaAditya/ContactManager/README.md

 # Contact Manager

+* App uses MVP for main and newcontact module
-* App uses MVP, MVVM architecture
+* App uses MVVM for detail module
 * Presenter have 100% test coverage
 * Activity Instrumentation test using MockWebServer